Topherchriss/A-Z/README.md

 ## Overview

-A-Z TRAPEZA is a simple banking system application built with pure Python and the tkinter library for the graphical user interface.
+A-Z TRAPEZA is a simple banking system application built with pure Python and the Tkinter library for the graphical user interface.
 This application allows users to interact with a real life banking and finacial managment tool.

 ## Features